kiba/Writings/for_science/chp19_cultural_exchange.md

 "I don't know anything about the world.
 I mean, Diana and I traveled the world, but we're no experts.
 Especially when our world is more diverse than all of Remnant combined."

-"You two are the only people of Earth that I have any access to.
-Would you care for us to meet tonight or some other time?"
+"You two are the only people of Earth that I have any access to."

+"I guess...you're right."

+"Would you care for us to meet tonight or some other time?"

-"Sure, tonight.
+"Sure, I can do it tonight.
 At what place?"

 Then the doctor sent me the address for the place.
 "I frequented that place constantly," the doctor recommended.
+"It had particularly good coffee"

 "Mkay.
 I'll bring my girlfriend if I can."

 "One more thing, there's a student of mine that want to meet you.
 Her name is Blake Belladonna.
-She wanted to learn about the history of world, particularly hatred and discrimination."
+She wanted to learn about the history of world, particularly interested in the right revolutions on Earth."

 "OK, I can do that too," I thoughtlessly answered.